joeagriffith/hopfield-networks/README.md

 ## Getting started

-An example script is supplied, 'mnist_discrete.ipynb' which includes detailed comments for how it may be modified.

-It shows how the package may be used to remember and reconstruct binary images from the mnist dataset.

 ## Description
-This repository is a modular package for implmenting Hopfield Networks.
+This repository is a modular package for implementing Hopfield Networks.

 It allows for different activation functions, energy functions, network architectures and training methods.